KDRC-LD: Origins

-TheDove TV Affiliation & Changes
+theDove TV affiliation and changes

-On May 21, 2021, KGEC-LD officially became an affiliate of TheDove TV, based out of Medford, Oregon, and owned by TheDove Media, LLC.
-They joined two other Redding stations KRDT-CD Channel 23 (repeater for One Ministries, Inc.-owned KKPM-CD in Yuba City) and K16IW-CD Channel 16.1 (also owned by TheDove Media) as a repeater station broadcasting TheDove TV.
-The official announcement was made during Mornings on TheDove the following Monday.
+On May 21, 2021, KGEC-LD officially became an affiliate of theDove TV, based out of Medford, Oregon, and owned by theDove Media, LLC.
+They joined two other Redding stations KRDT-CD Channel 23 (repeater for One Ministries, Inc.-owned KKPM-CD in Yuba City) and K16IW-CD Channel 16.1 (also owned by theDove Media) as a repeater station broadcasting theDove TV.
+The official announcement was made during Mornings on theDove the following Monday.
 The network now provides its full content to KGEC-LD and a possible ownership change of the station could be finalized in the coming months pending FCC approval.

 KGEC-LD was officially sold to theDove Media of Medford in February 2022.
 The call sign changed to the current KDRC-LD on June 11, 2022.
+As of January 2024, KDRC subchannel 26.2 airs Newsmax 2.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: